percona/pbm-docs/docs/details/storage-configuration.md

 Percona Backup for MongoDB supports server-side encryption with Amazon S3 managed keys (SSE-S3), the default encryption method in Amazon AWS.
 All new objects added to an S3 bucket are automatically encrypted without impacting performance.

-To use SSE-S3 encryption, specify the following following parameters in the Percona Backup for MongoDB configuration file:
+To use SSE-S3 encryption, specify the following parameters in the Percona Backup for the MongoDB configuration file:

 ```yaml
 serverSideEncryption: